OpenTraceLab/OpenTraceDecode/README.md

 ## Original Project

-This is a fork of libsigrokdecode from the sigrok project.
-The original project can be found at http://sigrok.org/wiki/Libsigrokdecode
+This project is based on libsigrokdecode from the sigrok project.